aralde/aralde/README.md

 Exploring the frontiers of AI and building powerful developer tools at ludicrous speed.
 From Fullstack to Cloud, turning complex problems into elegant, real-world solutions.

 ### Projects
+- :) [react-ai-avatar](https://github.com/aralde/react-ai-avatar) - Renders an animated avatar reacting to your AI's conversation.
 - 🔀 [OperatorLM](https://github.com/aralde/operatorlm) - Tiny local LLM proxy: OpenAI-compatible, multi-provider failover, multi-account aliases, ChatGPT Plus as backend.
 One 11MB binary, no Docker.
 - 🧠 [Tactio](https://github.com/aralde/Tactio) - A powerful productivity utility designed to bring multiple LLMs directly into your workflow.
 - 🖼️ [PurePrompts](https://github.com/aralde/PurePrompts) - A curated community gallery designed to help you extract the absolute best out of LLMs and generative AI.